 Moving in can be hard and boring but moving out or living in an environment you don't like can be just as bad.
 The moving in process is very key and you should spend your time ensuring everything is as they say and as you desire.
 Look, document and report everything which sticks out.

 Things might not always work out and sometimes you might need to both make compromises.
 Be respectful in your dealings with your landlord and they will most likely be respectful to you too.
 We are all human and can't operate efficiently all the time so be conscious of this when dealing with your landlord.

 4) Make your lives easier✔

 DO the simple things that make the landlord-tenant relationship easy.
 E.g setting up your direct debit or standing order to your landlord so they don't need to remind you to pay.
 Easy things such as this can go a long way.
 Paying your rent is not just good enough, reporting your rental payments to the credit bureaus might give you a boost in your credit score and history.
-You can do this simply by reporting via a service such as Rentroster by Huuti.
+You can do this simply by reporting via a service such as Huuti.
 Rent reporting is a fairly new thing so be sure to have a look round at the service offerings and how good they are before signing on.